mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 In this blog post we briefly explained the most important things you need to consider when it comes to distributing your Angular library.

-We explained how to keep the library decoupled from the underlaying platform.
+We explained how to keep the library decoupled from the underlying platform.
 After that, we went to distributing our code in a way that it's tree-shakable and has minimum overhead over the user.
 As next section we described how to make the library friendly to the Angular's Ahead-of-Time compiler.

 Finally, we summarized all the practices in a short list which can serve you as a checklist.